Google Maps Geocoding guide (coverage, pricing, rate limits, licensing)

 Coverage

 Google Maps Geocoding API provides coverage in 200+ countries and territories, with quality varying by region.
+The following interactive map is an estimation of the coverage and accuracy computed by Coordable.

 Interactive coverage map